-The courses listed in this Catalog are all the courses that CCV has approved for offering in the 2010-11 academic year.
+The courses listed in this Catalog are all the courses that CCV has approved for the 2011-12 academic year.
 Not all of these courses will be offered.
-Several months before the start of each semester, CCV publishes a Schedule that indicates what courses are available in particular locations and the exact time and dates for that semester.
+Several months before the start of each semester, CCV publishes a Schedule that indicates what courses are available in particular locations and the exact times and dates for that semester.